-Wadi Rum, located in the south of Jordan is a beautiful desert valley and is a must visit on your trip to Jordan!
+Wadi Rum, located in the south of Jordan is a beautiful desert valley and staying overnight here in a bubble tent camp is a must-do on your trip to Jordan!
 The terrain here is so unique and literally feels like another world!

 It is one of Jordan’s most popular tourist attractions and many people coming to Wadi Rum actually choose to stay overnight in a bedouin camp to really experience the true beauty of this place!

-What’s more, there are luxurious bubble tents you can stay in where you can gaze out to the stars all night!
+What’s more, there are luxurious bubble tents you can stay in where you can gaze out at the stars all night!

 Related Post: Photography in Jordan – Most Instagrammable Places!